Charles Aznavour – legendary French-Armenian singer, lyricist, actor and diplomat.

 He recorded more than 1,200 songs in seven different languages and performed in 94 countries.

-Aznavour sung for presidents, popes and royal families and at a number of humanitarian events.
+Aznavour sang for presidents, popes and royal families and at a number of humanitarian events.

 He was heavily involved in charity work and founded an organisation after the 1988 Armenian earthquake with friend Levon Sayan.

-In 2009 he was appointed ambassador of Armenia to Switzerland and he also became Armenia’s delegate to the United Nations in Geneva.
+In 2009 he was appointed ambassador of Republic of Armenia to Switzerland and he also became Armenia’s delegate to the United Nations in Geneva.

-French-Armenian singer and songwriter Charles Aznavour has died at 94 after a career lasting more than 80 years, a spokesman has confirmed, according to BBC.
+French-Armenian singer and songwriter Charles Aznavour has died at 94 (October 1, 2018) after a career lasting more than 80 years.